Dr. Edward Nik-KhahAssociate Professor

 Research Fellow, Center for the History of Political Economy, Duke University, 2011-2012

-K. William Kapp Prize for the best article, European Association for Evolutionary Political Economy, 2009
+K. William Kapp Prize, European Association for Evolutionary Political Economy, 2009

 Faculty Research Year Award, Roanoke College, 2012-2013